matthiasburger/Json2Csharp-Issues/README.md

-Json2Csharp Visual-Studio-Extension
+> There is no update-package from V1 to V1.1 since I made a mistake with deployment.
+You probably need to uninstall V1 completely and install V1.1

 You can convert JSON to a C# class-structure, by either selecting a part of the json or without selecting, the whole file.
 This is just a first, simple solution to get a class-structure out of a JSON.
-If you have any issues or improvements, add an issue and I will take a look at it. :)
+If you have any issues or improvements, add an issue in my [github-issues](https://github.com/matthiasburger/Json2Csharp-Issues/issues) and I will take a look at it. :)

 # How to use:

-* in an existing solution
-  * open the .json-file
-  * click "Tools" -> "Json To C#"
+You can find the new menu "Json to C#" in "Extensions".

-  * a new .cs-file is opened containing the C# class-structure
+* in an existing solution, a new .cs-file is opened containing the C# class-structure

-* without an existing solution
-  * open the file to convert
-  * click "Tools" -> "Json To C#"
-  * the opened file is replaced with the generated C# class-structure
+* without an existing solution, the opened file is replaced with the generated C# class-structure
+* you also can simply copy json from anywhere into your clipboard and directly paste the C# structure with click on "Paste JSON as C#"

 # Important:
  * the selected text (or the file if nothing is selected) needs to start with either "[" for an array or "{" for an object.
 Otherwise no class is generated.